BIGJRA/BIGJRA.github.io/rejuv.md

 *Ether,* then head down and watch the scene.
 Then follow your person south and into the cave, then across the bridge.

-Basically, we’re going to have to create a Darchlight mirror.
+Basically, we're going to have to create a Darchlight mirror.
 Speak to your person and interact with all the reading materials to find a solution.

-Here’s the solution:
+Here's the solution:

 -   Type in 4589758 into the password